noah-art3mis/crucible/README.md

 Prompt evaluation package ("evals").
 Test multiple models, prompts and variables.

-Uses [ollama](https://github.com/ollama/ollama-python) to run LLMs locally.
+Uses [ollama](https://github.com/ollama/ollama-python) to run LLMs locally if needed.

 ## How to use

-1. Setup: `python -m venv venv`, `source venv/bin/activate`, `pip install -r requirements.txt`
+1. Setup:

+        python -m venv venv
+        venv/Scripts/Activate
+        pip install -r requirements.txt

-1. Set the models in `eval_models.py`, prompts in `eval_prompts.py` and variables in `eval_variables.py`.
-See section on parameters.
+1. Set the models in `eval_models.py`
+1. Set prompts in `eval_prompts.py`
+1. Set variables in `eval_variables.py`
-1. (Not implemented) Set grading style in `main.py`.
+1. Set grading style in `main.py`.
     -   "binary": is either right or wrong
+    -   "json": is either right or wrong. ignores line breaks and spaces in answer
-    - "qualitative": ask claude
+    -   "qualitative": ask gpt4o for feedback
 1. Run `python main.py`.
 1. Logs from the run will be in `outputs/<datetime>.yaml`.

 ## Parameters